Inguinal hernia

-An inguinal hernia is a hernia (protrusion) of abdominal-cavity contents through the inguinal canal.
-Symptoms, which may include pain or discomfort especially with or following coughing, exercise, or bowel movements, are absent in about a third of patients.
+An inguinal hernia or groin hernia is a hernia (protrusion) of abdominal cavity contents through the inguinal canal.
+Symptoms, which may include pain or discomfort, especially with or following coughing, exercise, or bowel movements, are absent in about a third of patients.
 Symptoms often get worse throughout the day and improve when lying down.
 A bulging area may occur that becomes larger when bearing down.
-Inguinal hernias occur more often on the right than left side.
+Inguinal hernias occur more often on the right than the left side.
 The main concern is strangulation, where the blood supply to part of the intestine is blocked.
-This usually produces severe pain and tenderness of the area.
+This usually produces severe pain and tenderness in the area.

 Risk factors for the development of a hernia include: smoking, chronic obstructive pulmonary disease, obesity, pregnancy, peritoneal dialysis, collagen vascular disease, and previous open appendectomy, among others.
 Predisposition to hernias is genetic and they occur more often in certain families.
 Deleterious mutations causing predisposition to hernias seem to have dominant inheritance (especially for men).
 It is unclear if inguinal hernias are associated with heavy lifting.
 Hernias can often be diagnosed based on signs and symptoms.
-Occasionally medical imaging is used to confirm the diagnosis or rule out other possible causes.
+Occasionally, medical imaging is used to confirm the diagnosis or rule out other possible causes.

-Groin hernias that do not cause symptoms in males do not need to be repaired.
-Repair, however, is generally recommended in females due to the higher rate of femoral hernias which have more complications.
-If strangulation occurs immediate surgery is required.
+Groin hernias that do not cause symptoms in males do not need repair.
+Repair, however, is generally recommended in females due to the higher rate of femoral hernias (also a type of groin hernia), which have more complications.
+If strangulation occurs, immediate surgery is required.
 Repair may be done by open surgery or by laparoscopic surgery.
 Open surgery has the benefit of possibly being done under local anesthesia rather than general anesthesia.
 Laparoscopic surgery generally has less pain following the procedure.

-In 2015 inguinal, femoral and abdominal hernias affected about 18.5 million people.
+In 2015, inguinal, femoral, and abdominal hernias affected about 18.5 million people.
 About 27% of males and 3% of females develop a groin hernia at some time in their life.
 Groin hernias occur most often before the age of one and after the age of fifty.
-Globally, inguinal, femoral and abdominal hernias resulted in 60,000 deaths in 2015 and 55,000 in 1990.
+Globally, inguinal, femoral, and abdominal hernias resulted in 60,000 deaths in 2015 and 55,000 in 1990.